rapid7/metasploit-framework/docs/metasploit-framework.wiki/Metasploit-Guide-MySQL.md

   exploit/windows/mysql/mysql_start_up
 ```

-Once you've done that, you can run any MySQL query against the target using the `query` command.
+Once you've done that, you can run any MySQL query against the target using the `query` command:

 ```msf
 mysql @ 127.0.0.1:4306 > query -h